aldorona/contur/README.txt

 2. Download in the SAME directory the bundle of 20 *.f source files, one input.txt file, and makefile.
-3. You are advised to also download Sivells.pdf, which is article by Sivells, and data.txt, which is the sample output from the MACH 4 test case.
+3. You are advised to also download Sivells.pdf, which is article by Sivells, and output.txt, which is the sample output from the MACH 4 test case.
+These files are in folder docs/
 4. Compile the code by just typing: make.
 This will create the object files *.o and the executable MAIN.exe
 5. Run the executably MAIN.exe